 In the past, you would have needed a telescope, astronomy handbook, and a clear night sky to find and identify objects in space.
 The only people with access to those things were usually astronomers, or serious enthusiasts.
 Telescopes are not cheap!
-Luckily, for today’s stargazers, there are several star tracker apps available (many of which are free) for devices like iPhones and Androids (among others) that make stargazing as informative an activity as it is enjoyable.
+Luckily, for today’s stargazers searching for the best star tracker app, , there are several options available (many of which are free) for devices like iPhones and Androids (among others) that make stargazing as informative an activity as it is enjoyable.

 We’ve put together a short list of the best star tracker apps, in no particular order, for both Android and iPhone users.
 Whether you’re looking to track stars to photograph in the night sky or you just want to learn more about the objects in space around us, there’s an app in this list for you.

 [Related Reading: Best Lenses for Milky Way Photography]

 5 of the Best Star Tracker Apps Available

 SkyView holds its own among the best star tracker apps out there.
 This beautifully designed, easy to use app provides a perfect companion for stargazing and it does not require wifi to function.
 The unpaid version of the app offers a number of interesting features that you won’t find in the other star tracker apps, and they’re easy to use.
 For example, with a single tap, you can point your device to the sky and access a detailed description of a variety of objects, including satellites, stars, planets, constellations, and more.
 SkyView also allows users to use night mode so that they can even track objects in the sky during broad daylight.
 Finally, as an added bonus, the app includes an option to play mellow music to help make the overall experience that much more relaxing and enjoyable.